 He may have passed but his legacy lives on in the 21st Century in a small quiet church in Chennai.

-It would appear that it is a rather overlooked fact that a Madras Armenian built the pulpit at the church at St. Thomas's Mount, Chennai which is a national shrine.
+that a Madras Armenian built the pulpit at the church at St. Thomas's Mount,

 Extracted from Sarquis Satur Agavelly’s Will dated Madras 1808: